pooja97/kafka-airflow-cassandra/README.md

-# Data Pipeline using Apache Kafka, AirFlow, MongoDB and Docker
+# Data Pipeline using Apache Kafka, AirFlow, MongoDB, and Docker

 Introduction
-Implemented data pipeline using Apacahe Kafka and MongoDB as a Database.
-Orchestrated daily data ingestion using Apache AirFlow.
+Implemented a data pipeline using Apache Kafka and MongoDB as a Database for validating email and sending OTP via email and Slack messages using webhooks. <br>
+Orchestrated daily data ingestion using Apache Airflow. <br>

 Technologies Used:
 AirFlow <br>